jjayjack/TypeScript-Project-Manager/README.md

 Groups code within file folder structure.
 TypeScript will compile all into one file.
 Separate files must be named the same for import / export to work.
 In this project, App was used as the common namespace name.
 Along with naming conventions, the tsconfig file must be updated to include `outFile` which tells JavaScript to concatonate namespaces into one single JavaScript file.
 Also need to update `"module"` from `commonjs` to `amd`.
 Last update is to HTML file with importing new bundle JavaScript file.

+#### Disadvantages of Namespaces

+Compiles without errors even if one of the imports is not imported.

 ### ES 6 Modules / Imports & Exports

-Browsers manage files by eac h file being compiled into single import
+Browsers manage files by each file being compiled into single import.